pingcap/docs/tidb-resource-control.md

 <CustomContent platform="tidb-cloud">

 * TiKV: For on-premises TiDB, you can use the `resource-control.enabled` parameter to control whether to use request scheduling based on resource group quotas.
-For TiDB Cloud, the value of the `resource-control.enabled` parameter is  `true` by default and does not support dynamic modification..
+For TiDB Cloud, the value of the `resource-control.enabled` parameter is `true` by default and does not support dynamic modification.

 </CustomContent>